-Please note that data in the index is always synchronized with the ConSol CM database, i.e. during an Index update no data is deleted/removed from the index files.
-The index is fully usable during the synchronization process, i.e. the search operations (detail as well as quick search) can be used with their full functionality and the complete data set.
+Please note that data in the index is always synchronized with the ConSol CM database, i.e. during an index update no data is deleted/removed from the index files.
+The index is fully usable during the synchronization process, i.e. the search operations (Detailed Search and Quick Search) can be used with their full functionality and the complete data set.
 Changes made after the synchronization was started are immediately reflected in the index, because these data have a higher priority than the data which is synchronized due to an index update triggered manually using the Admin Tool.

-When an admin has started the index update manually (Synchronize Index), all other index tasks are removed, before this update starts.
+When an admin has started the index update manually (Synchronize index), all other index tasks are removed, before this update starts.

-F.4.1.6 Indexer and Index-Relevant System Properties
+Indexer and Index-Relevant System Properties

 The following system properties are also relevant for the Indexer, see following figure.
-Please refer to System Properties for a detailed explanation of the Indexer system properties and the Indexer and Indexer and Inde
+Please refer to System Properties for a detailed explanation of the Indexer system properties and the Indexer and Search Configuration section of List of System Properties by Area.